DjangoForAll/Django-Course/Level_7/5_Generic_Views_with_DRF/Readme.md

 and that's it!
 You have a working REST API, you can Create/Retrieve/Update/Delete tasks via API! try it out in your browser.

 That wasn't too hard right?
 When code gets this generic there is always a downside to it, we have a working API but absolutely no clue what is happening behind the scenes.
-Which leads to a very steep learning curve, To master DRF, lets understand how the ModelViewSet class works.
+Which leads to a very steep learning curve, To master DRF, we need to understand how it works internally.